Program and Schedule

 Q. Can my children volunteer?

-A. Read and Feed offers some volunteer opportunities for high school Juniors and Seniors.
-For more information, please contact Sara Thames, email@example.com.
+A. Read and Feed offers some volunteer opportunities for high school Juniors and Seniors at our office in Cary.
+Volunteers under the age of 18 must be accompanied by a Parent or Guardian.
+Our office address is 171-10 High House Rd, Cary NC 27511.
+For more information, please contact us at firstname.lastname@example.org.

 Q. Do I need to volunteer for both sessions?